aqlaboratory/openfold-3/docs/source/Inference.md

 **Important Note on Model Parameter Customization:**

+The default settings of the model are defined in [`openfold3/projects/of3_all_atom/config/model_config.py`](https://github.com/aqlaboratory/openfold-3/blob/main/openfold3/projects/of3_all_atom/config/model_config.py#L87)

-The model parameters section of the configuration can only be customized in two ways:
+The model parameters section of the configuration may by passing an update in the `runner.yml` under the `custom` field in `model_update`.
+See the [`cuequivariance.yml` example](https://github.com/aqlaboratory/openfold-3/blob/main/examples/example_runner_yamls/cuequivariance.yml) for one such update.
-1. **Direct editing**: Modify the [`config.py` file](https://github.com/aqlaboratory/openfold-3/blob/main/openfold3/projects/of3_all_atom/config/model_config.py#L87) in `openfold3/projects/of3_all_atom/config/`
-2. **Command-line arguments**: Pass specific model parameters via CLI arguments (for parameters that are exposed)

 Note that CLI arguments take precedence over configuration file settings.